HaziqMikail/StudentProjects/ExpenseTracker/README.md

 # 💰 Daily Expense Tracker

-A simple yet functional web-based expense tracking system built with **PHP and **MySQL, allowing users to easily record, manage, and view daily expenses by date and category.
+A simple yet functional web-based expense tracking system built with **PHP** and **MySQL**, allowing users to easily record, manage, and view daily expenses by date and category.

 ---